ann-cooper/plant-image-finder/README.md

 # jelitto-image-finder
 This project was created for a friend to explore getting plant data with Python.
-It tries to add url to an image for each plant in the Jelitto spreadsheet from the Jelitto site, or from wikimedia commons if Jelitto doesn't have an image.
+It tries to add a url for an image of each plant in the Jelitto spreadsheet from the Jelitto site.
+If there is no image available on the Jelitto site, it tries to find an image from wikimedia commons.

 Interact with the notebook in [Binder](https://mybinder.org/v2/gh/ann-cooper/jelitto-image-finder/master?urlpath=https%3A%2F%2Fgithub.com%2Fann-cooper%2Fjelitto-image-finder%2Fblob%2Fmaster%2Fjelitto_image_finder.ipynb)